AustinCodingAcademy/311_wk1_day1_node_practice/README.md

 ## Final thoughts

-You're app should have all of it's tests passing.
+Your app should have all of its tests passing.
 Take a moment to reflect on your Node/NPM capabilities and begin pre-work for next class